Alcohol Addiction And The LGBTQ Community

 For the LGBTQ community, minority stress compounds the risk factors for alcohol addiction.
 For example, transgender individuals are more likely to experience stigmas, and they may cope by abusing alcohol.
 Feelings of shame, anger, stress, and low self-esteem can arise from being a victim of discrimination, leading to more likely harmful coping behaviors like binge drinking.

 Minority stress can cause feelings of isolation from society, family, and friends.
-Due a lack of social support, members of the LGBTQ community who struggle with alcohol may suffer in silence.
-Furthermore, LGBTQ people who have been disowned by family members face additional challenges for their wellness and mental health.
+Due to a lack of social support, members of the LGBTQ community who struggle with alcohol may suffer in silence.
+A major challenge for LGBTQ individuals who have been estranged by family members is lack of support.

 How Alcohol Affects LGBTQ Women